Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 - No one is sure what programming language to teach first, but it probably isn't C/C++ or Java given [this research](https://quorumlanguage.com/evidence.html).

 - Everyone is trying to make their language easier to visualize.
 Turns out, it's super hard.
 A lot of people think it requires designing totally new languages/interfaces.
-For an overview of these attempts, see [this overview](https://futureofcoding.org/catalog/).
+Steven Krouse has made an [excellent overview of previous attempts](https://futureofcoding.org/catalog/).

 - The biggest leaps in languages come from taking ideas from extensive research.
 This is really hard to do correctly.
 Look at [this blog post](https://graydon2.dreamwidth.org/253769.html) summarizing cool things around the corner for more info.